- Learning Centre

 - Latest from the Law Society

-The Law Society continues to hear concerns regarding “Organized Pseudolegal Commercial Argument” litigants (OPCA litigants), and specifically Freemen on the Land.
+The Law Society continues to hear concerns regarding “Organized Pseudolegal Commercial Argument” litigants (OPCA litigants).
 Consequently, we want to remind lawyers of their obligations when dealing with OPCA litigants.

 In the leading case regarding such individuals, Meads v.
 Meads, 2012 ABQB 571 (CanLII), Associate Chief Justice Rooke provides an excellent summary of the characteristics of OPCA litigants.
 Other identifying names for them are “Freemen on the Land”, “Sovereign Citizens” or “de-taxers”.
 The decision is worth reading to assist lawyers in identifying these individuals.
 A review of recent case law on CanLII demonstrates that the courts continue to deal regularly with OPCA litigants.